douglasedurocha/Druida/README.md

 ```

 ### Usage
-Replace this part in .env file with your <a href="https://discord.com/invite/kvYDFZY7XZ">ZUKI API KEY</a>
+Replace this part in config.json file with your <a href="https://discord.com/invite/kvYDFZY7XZ">ZUKI API KEY</a>
 ```bash
 API_KEY="CHANGE ME"
 ```